GradleUp/magik/README.md

 I was tired of Github Packages requiring authentication even for public access, Sonatype and Maven Central being a pain to setup, the first supporting only one snapshot at time (and you need to deal with cache) and Nexus in general being incredibly slow in comparison, therefore I decided to go on my own and write this

-Usually it was already possible doing something like that, but this implicitely means you must have the repo cloned locally and manually committing and pushing.
-Now these limitations are gone, allowing for faster development cycles.
+Usually it was already possible doing something like that, but this implicitely meant you had to have the repo cloned locally and manually committ and push.
+Now these limitations are gone, allowing for even faster development cycles.

 What this plugin does is the following:
 - publishes locally to `$buildDir/repo`